-Gordon House Site
+Gordon House Site.
 The Gordon House site and Duck River historic area were addressed in a 1984 Development Concept Plan.
-The Gordon House site will serve temporarily as the primary visitor contact and orientation point for the northern portion of the parkway until the Backbone Ridge visitor contact station has been constructed.
-A spur road and parking area will be built west of the house, and a short trail between the parking area and house will provide pedestrian access.
-Specific interpretive recommendations in the plan will be reevaluated by the interpretive planning team to ensure consistency with the overall parkway program.
+The Gordon House site will serve temporarily as the primary visitor contact and orientation point for the northern portion of the parkway until the Pasquo visitor contact station is constructed.
+A spur road and parking area will be constructed south of the house, and a short trail between the parking area and house will provide for pedestrian access.
+Specific interpretive